Any local Hamiltonian with ferromagnetic quantum many-body scars has a generalized Shiraishi-Mori form: Discussions

 On the mathematical side, an important open problem concerns the locality of annihilators in the weight-non-preserving sector, i.e., whether the operator $\sum_{X\subset\Lambda}\hat{h}_X^{\mr{non}}$ in Eq.\,\eqref{eq:annihilator summary} necessarily admits a genuinely local decomposition.
 Proposition\,\ref{prop:hnon C2 constraint} shows that, in the case $\mf{h}^s\cong\mb{C}^2$, a representative interaction in this sector is the DM term $\sum_{x=1}^L\hat{\sigma}_x^3\hat{\sigma}_{x+1}^1-\hat{\sigma}_x^1\hat{\sigma}_{x+1}^3$, which nevertheless admits a strictly local decomposition.
 This raises a natural question: does $\sum_{X\subset\Lambda}\hat{h}_X^{\mr{non}}$ always admit such a local decomposition, or can one construct a genuinely non-trivial example for which any expansion necessarily involves non-local terms?

 A second direction is to extend the analysis from the full symmetric sector $\mr{Sym}^N(\mf{h}^s)$ to proper subspaces thereof.
 Simple examples include restricted families such as the ``even Dicke states'' $\big(\hat{J}^+\big)^{2n}\bigotimes_{x\in\Lambda}\ket*{\downarrow}$.
 For such subspaces, one may hope for analogues of Lemma\,\ref{lemma:main} and Thm.\,\ref{thm:local decomp}, potentially with modified local projectors reflecting the reduced representation content.
 This extension is particularly relevant for models such as the AKLT chain, where the scar states exist but the scar manifold is not the full symmetric power (see Ref.\,\cite{KeitaOmiyaPhD} for further discussion).
+Nevertheless, we note in passing that our theorem can be easily extended to the case where a local Hilbert space has a higher spin ($S\geq1$) and the scar manifold is identified with the highest weight space (with respect to the total spin), as long as the local space can be constructed by a totally symmetric combination of fundamental representations.

 On the physical side, comparatively little is established about the universal consequences of Hamiltonians constrained to this form.
 At present, the most robust dynamical diagnostic of ferromagnetic scars is coherent revivals, typically interpreted as collective large-spin precession\,\cite{Choi2019}.
 While several works have suggested anomalous diffusion\,\cite{Ljubotina2023}, possible dynamical signatures\,\cite{PhysRevLett.130.250402,PhysRevB.110.144302,pizzi2024,b83y-h128}, even new nonequilibrium phases\,\cite{omiya2025}, establishing QMBS as a genuine physical phenomenon, beyond a mere mathematical curiosity, likely requires the development of sharper and more model-independent probes.
 In particular, can one identify transport or hydrodynamic phenomena tied specifically to ferromagnetic scar manifolds, in a way that cleanly distinguishes them from fine-tuned revivals?